 The Council attaches conditions to restrict water use to new houses and details of the green roof to demonstrate biodiversity and sustainability will be required by a condition.

 The site lies on a historically flooded street and so it will be necessary to indicate the flood resilient and evacuation measures which would be provided within the Sustainability Statement.

+Policy CC1 (part e) of the Local Plan requires all proposals that involve substantial demolition to demonstrate that it is not possible to retain and improve the existing building.
+All proposals for substantial demolition and reconstruction should be fully justified in terms of the optimisation of resources and energy use, in comparison with the existing building.
+Paragraph 8.16 of the Local Plan describes how the construction process and new materials employed in developing buildings are major consumers of resources and can produce large quantities of waste and carbon emissions.
+The possibility of sensitively altering or retrofitting buildings should always be strongly considered before demolition is proposed.
+Furthermore, the Council will expect developments involving substantial demolition to divert 95% of waste from landfill and comply with the Institute for Civil Engineer’s Demolition Protocol and either reuse materials on-site or salvage appropriate materials to enable their reuse off-site.

+Therefore, any subsequent planning application for the proposed demolition and replacement of the exiting house should be accompanied by a robust sustainability statement including a Carbon Lifecycle Analysis to demonstrate the difference in carbon emissions/savings associated with the option of retaining and refurbishing the building against the demolition and rebuild option currently proposed.

 Conclusion

-In principle there should be no objections to the proposed redevelopment/re-modelling of the house.
-However, further information on the re-use of the existing building and materials is needed to be able to report on the sustainability implications of the development and further details are needed to assess the impact on the appearance of the townscape and the wider Conservation Area.
+In principle there should be no objections to the proposed redevelopment/re-modelling of the house, subject to further discussion on the detailed design of the proposals.
+However, further information on the re-use of the existing building and materials is needed to be able to report on the sustainability implications of the development.
+Further discussion is also needed on the overall size and design of the proposed development in order to assess the impact it would have on the appearance of the townscape and the wider Conservation Area.

 A Sunlight/Daylight Assessment will be needed to demonstrate that the proposals would not result in a significant loss of light at any neighbouring rooms or gardens.